-Nowhere in California are the new regulations more aggressive than in the San Joaquin Valley.
-In this region agricultural food processing plants have already experienced multiple compliance deadlines.
+No where in California are the new regulations more aggressive than in the Central Valley.
+In the San Joaquin Valley Air Quality Management District, agricultural food processing plants are experiencing strict NOx Regulations and compliance deadlines.
 The case studies here examine customer applications and key challenges.

 J.R.
 Simplot CompanySCR Project & Control Retrofit